2022 Survey information

 Although participating in the survey is voluntary, your contribution to improving the relevance and quality of VET is greatly valued.
 It is also important that the results represent all students, even if you didn’t complete your training, your training was only short, or are currently living in another country.

-If you do not wish to participate, please telephone the Student Outcomes Survey Helpline on 1800 413 992 (free call within Australia) or +61 3 8354 3629 (from outside Australia) or email email@example.com.
+If you do not wish to receive future communications for the 2022 Student Outcomes Survey or you wish to opt out of this survey, please telephone the Student Outcomes Survey Helpline on 1800 413 992 (free call within Australia) or +61 3 8354 3629 (from outside Australia) or email firstname.lastname@example.org.

 The information collected